 Excess, co-payment or patient contribution

-- when transferring between Australia-based insurers where the customer has been a member of the previous fund for more than 12 months, waiting periods of no longer than 12 months will apply to the higher level of benefits
+- when transferring between Australian-based insurers where the customer has been a member of the previous fund for more than 12 months, waiting periods of no longer than 12 months will apply to the higher level of benefits

-- when transferring between Australia-based insurers where the customer has been a member of the previous fund for less than 12 months, any unserved waiting periods must be completed with the new fund.
+- when transferring between Australian-based insurers where the customer has been a member of the previous fund for less than 12 months, any unserved waiting periods must be completed with the new fund.
 If increasing the level of cover or benefits, further waiting periods of no longer than 12 months will apply to the higher level of benefits.
 These waiting periods are to be served concurrently

 - grant a member who transfers between Australia-based insurers continuity of cover for up to 30 days from the date they leave their previous insurer